-Just like training a dog to sit or rollover, dogs can be taught to ride in a car.
-Experts reccommend starting the training process by letting your dog sit in the car with you while the car is parked, allowing them to sniff about, explore, and adjust to their new surroundings.
-Once your dog has acclimated to being in the car, try taking them for increasingly longer rides.
+Just like training a dog to sit or roll over, dogs can be taught to ride in a car.
+Experts recommend that dog owners start the training process by letting the dog sit in the car with you while the car is parked, allowing them to sniff about, explore, and adjust to their new surroundings.
+Once your dog has fully adjusted to being in the car, you can try taking them for increasingly longer rides.
 According to the ASPCA, these short training trips will not only acclimate your pup to driving but also help reduce the likelihood of car sickness on longer trips.

-Trainers and vets also say that incorporating treats and other rewards, like rides to nearby parks or other favorite places, also help with early training; this helps the dog associate the car with fun!
+Trainers and vets also say that incorporating treats and other rewards into these trips, like post-drive snacks or rides to nearby favorite places, can help early training sessions go more smoothly; this helps the dog associate the car with fun!

 Provide as much comfort as possible.

 If car rides make your dog anxious, you can also try bringing along a toy, a blanket, or another favorite item, as these can help your dog remain calm in a strange environment.
-For food, it’s best to avoid switching brands while you’re on the road and to opt for bottled water when possible– drinking water from an unfamiliar area is another common source of stomach discomfort.
+For food, it’s best to avoid switching brands while you’re on the road and to opt for bottled water when possible– drinking water from an unfamiliar area is another common source of stomach discomfort for puppies while traveling.
 Many vets also recommend adjusting your dog’s feeding schedule to avoid any tummy trouble, especially on longer trips.

 Get the right gear.

-Lead, collar and tags, and a water bowl are must-haves for all trips.
+When traveling with dogs, it’s important to make sure you have the right gear.
+A leash, collar, tags, and a water bowl are must-haves for all trips.
 For longer journeys, you’ll also need a way to keep your pets safe and secure.
-The ASPCA recommends a well-ventilated crate or carrier that’s large enough for your pet to stand, sit, lie down and turn around in.
+The ASPCA recommends a well-ventilated crate or carrier that’s large enough for your pet to stand, sit, lie down, and turn around inside.
 The crate should be properly secured to prevent sliding or tipping over, in the case of a short-shop or sharp turn.
 If you opt for a back seat harness instead, make sure it’s secured to the seat buckle so that your dog can’t stick their head out the window.
 Some SUVs and larger vehicles also have a dog guard or gate between the back seat and the storage bay area, which allows your pup more freedom to move around and is perfect for multiple dogs.
 Never let your pet ride in the open bed of a truck, or leave them in a hot car.

 Check out the ASPCA’s full travel checklist here.